AtrCheema/AI4Water/docs/source/installation.rst

 ::
     pip install ai4water

-If you are interested in using only specific module of ai4water, you can choose to install dependencies related to that module only.
+However, if you are interested in using only specific module of ai4water, you can choose to install dependencies related to that module only.
 For example to use only machine learning based models use can use ``ml`` option as Following
 ::